Amonsiba/EE282/final_project.md

 **Figure 2**: Output files obtained after completion of program Roary.

 ### R Script for Data Analysis
 Additionally, after completion of the Roary program R files were also obtained and downloaded.
-The R files were processed with the used of an R script
+The R files were processed with the used of an [R script](https://github.com/sanger-pathogens/Roary/blob/master/bin/create_pan_genome_plots.R) provided by Andrew Page.

 ## Results